Edinburgh

 What's the cheapest month to book a hostel in Edinburgh?

-Based on current availability, July has the lowest hostel prices in Edinburgh, with dorm beds from $19/night.
+Based on current availability, November has the lowest hostel prices in Edinburgh, with dorm beds typically around $18/night.

 Where do backpackers stay in Edinburgh?